Arca Swiss style plates and clamp cross reference (last updated 2013-04-11)

 4.5

-The stopper screws at the end of the plates might need to be removed to fit into some clamps, especially when sliding in sideways
+The stopper screws at the end of the plates might need to be removed to fit into some clamps when sliding in sideways.

 Plate Style Reference